iotaledger/mam.js/README.md

 ## API Reference

-See the API reference for the Javascript implementation [here](./docs/api.md).
+See the API reference for the JavaScript implementation [here](./docs/README.md).

 ## Examples